 They become better at their native language, which they hear more often, and slowly become skilled in that language.
 This process occurs between 8-10 months of age, and is called the “critical period” of language learning.
 After this period, their brains start preferring the sounds with which they are familiar – those from their native language, and they mostly lose the ability to pick up new sounds from foreign languages.
 In some ways, one can say that they become “bound” by their native language.

 This phenomenon is very interesting to study across languages because different languages place distinct demands on their speakers.
 Consider the languages Japanese and English.
 The Japanese language does not distinguish the sounds ‘/ra/’ and ‘/la/’, unlike in English.
 Therefore, Japanese adults cannot tell these sounds apart.
 This prompted scientists to study American and Japanese babies to understand at what point infants start to become “bound” by their native language.

 In this study, they tracked the ability of Japanese and American infants to distinguish these sounds from 6 months to 12 months of age.
 Initially, Japanese infants could tell the sounds apart until 6-8 months of age, just like their American peers.
-However, around 10 months of age, Japanese infants started being less able to distinguish these two sounds.
+However, by the age of ten months, Japanese infants began to have difficulty distinguishing these two sounds.
 American infants, on the other hand, started getting better at distinguishing these two sounds.
 Both groups of infants were slowly starting to resemble their respective adult populations as they grew older.